pyinat/pyinaturalist/CONTRIBUTING.md

   repo.
 It may take a couple hours after PyPI deployment for this to happen.
 Typically this will be auto-merged and built without any manual action required.
 Just verify that this completes successfully and that the new version can be installed from conda-forge with `conda install -c conda-forge pyinaturalist`.
-  - If new depedencies have been added, then those must also be added to the [conda recipe](https://github.com/conda-forge/pyinaturalist-feedstock/blob/master/recipe/meta.yaml).
+  - If new dependencies have been added, then those must also be added to the [conda recipe](https://github.com/conda-forge/pyinaturalist-feedstock/blob/master/recipe/meta.yaml).
 - A Docker build will be triggered for [pyinaturalist-notebook](https://github.com/JWCook/pyinaturalist-notebook).
-  Verfify that this successfully gets deployed to Docker Hub.
+  Verify that this successfully gets deployed to Docker Hub.